Kākāpō II

 Question 2Change answer

-b) Write two reasons why the kākāpō numbers have fallen from thousands to only 80.
+b) Write two reasons why the kākāpō numbers went from thousands to only about 50.

 1.